StereoFlo/Kinopoisk-Parser/README.md

 Kinopoisk-Parser
 ================

-It's a php class for parse movie info from the site kinopoisk.ru
+It's a php class for parse a movie info from the site kinopoisk.ru

 How to use: